yj441/Class/README.md

 # Class
-This is for my Information Management Final Project
+This is for my Information Management Final Project portfolio